ratwolfzero/hopalong_python/README.md

 The program prompts the user for the following parameters:

-- a (float or integer): A parameter of the Hopalong equation.
+- a (float or integer): Parameter 'a' of the Hopalong equation.

-- b (float or integer): A parameter of the Hopalong equation.
+- b (float or integer): Parameter 'b' of the Hopalong equation.

-- c (float or integer): A parameter of the Hopalong equation.
+- c (float or integer): Parameter 'c' of the Hopalong equation.

 - num (integer): The number of iterations (e.g., 1000000 or 1_000_000).